 - a.
 At least 120 credits or the equivalent.
 (If the program includes pre-professional year(s), the courses and the number of credits that may be taken in that year(s) should be specified.) - b.
 A minimum of 24 credits in non-Education areas.
 For each area, the institution should specify the number of course credits, the areas from which courses may be selected, and whether any specific courses are recommended. - c.
 A minimum of 48 professional Education course credits.
-These should be specified in terms of required and optional courses and the manner in which each of these fulfills the knowledge, skills and attributes (KSAs) requirements for beginning teachers listed in the Alberta government document, Teaching Quality Standard (TQS) Applicable to the Provision of Basic Education in Alberta (Ministerial Order #015/97). - d.
-A minimum of 12 weeks of supervised practicum/field experience (student teaching).
+These should be specified in terms of required and optional courses and the manner in which each of these fulfills the competencies for teachers listed in the Teaching Quality Standard adopted by the Minister. - d.
+A minimum of 12 weeks of practicum/field experience (student teaching) in a kindergarten to Grade 12 program supervised by academic staff of an approved basic professional teacher preparation program.
 An institution should specify whether this experience would be divided into an introductory and an advanced placement and the number of weeks comprising each experience.
 No placement should solely be in a kindergarten setting. - e.
 A teaching subject minor will consist of 18 to 24 course credits.
 These should be specified for each minor offered.
 Each minor in a program must specify the number of credits required, how many must be at the senior level, the number of non-Education and Education courses, as well as any prerequisites that are required. - f.
 Programs should specify the number of credits that may be taken as non-Education options and open options.
 Open options may include Education courses.